Obliskomzap: Obliskomzap in Minsk

 A second round of negotiations between Obliskomzap and BOK was held in Minsk December 8–10, 1917.
-An agreement was reached whereby Obliskomzap would provide the meeting venue, logistics and security for the All-Belorussian Congress to be held December 15–25, 1917.
+An agreement was reached whereby Obliskomzap would provide the meeting venue, logistics and security for the All-Belarusian Congress to be held December 15–25, 1917.
 Obliskomzap would be allocated ten voting delegates at the event, and Obliskomzap representatives would deliver a number of reports to the sessions of the congress.
 After BOK and Obliskom had agreed on the terms, the agreement was signed by Vladimir Lenin (Chairman of the Council of People's Commissars of the Russian Socialist Federative Soviet Republic), Yakov Sverdlov (Chairman of the All-Russian Central Executive Committee) and Stalin (People's Commissar for Nationalities).

-The First All-Belorussian Congress was finally convened in Minsk starting December 15, 1917.
+The First All-Belarusian Congress was finally convened in Minsk starting December 15, 1917.
 The congress adopted a declaration that recognized Obliskomzap solely as a provisional military entity, not as an organ of territorial government.
 In response the Regional Council of People's Commissars ordered the meeting to be dispersed in the night between December 17 and 18, 1917.
 The BOK leaders travelled to Petrograd, to complain to Stalin over the events in Minsk.
-Stalin summoned the Obliskomzap leadership to the capital, ordered the release of detained Congress delegates and Lenin reassured the BOK leadership of the possibility of holding a Second All-Belorussian Congress.
+Stalin summoned the Obliskomzap leadership to the capital, ordered the release of detained Congress delegates and Lenin reassured the BOK leadership of the possibility of holding a Second All-Belarusian Congress.

 Evacuation to Smolensk

 Obliskomzap was driven out of Minsk by German troops on February 19, 1918, whereby it relocated to Smolensk.
 After the evacuation Kozlov was moved to post of People's Commissar for National Economy.
 He was replaced as Presidium deputy chairman by fellow Left Socialist-Revolutionary P. Irov.
-K. Smirnov replaced Mukha (who resigned in protest over the break-up of the First All-Belorussian Congress) as People's Commissar for Public Charity.
+K. Smirnov replaced Mukha (who resigned in protest over the break-up of the First All-Belarusian Congress) as People's Commissar for Public Charity.
 Left Socialist-Revolutionary L. Kotlyarevsky became Acting People's Commissar.